 SHOPPING CENTER LOANS

 Commercial Investors need a company that specializes in navigating the complex requirements unique to financing shopping center properties.
-Ocean Pacific Capital has nearly 30 year of experience in providing the best financing for shopping centers anywhere in the world.
+Ocean Pacific Capital has provided the best financing for shopping centers in the U.S. and abroad since 1977.

 A pricing model has been developed over time for shopping center mortgages.
 This pricing model has significance for shopping center investors and buyers looking to determine the correct level of the loan to value ratio as a buydown on the interest rate to be charged.
 It is relevant for the shopping center lender for the equilibrium interest to be linear in the riskless rate, production costs, and the price of the default and reinsurance options.
 Once thesee options have been priced, the lender will then determine the interest rate.
 By pricing separately the components of the mortgage, they can be restructured into tranched securities, which introduces the possibility of securitization and increased liquidity.